IMPACTS OF RESEARCH

 - Economic growth

-- Organisational strategies and management practices of organisations
+- The strategies and managerial practices of organisations